UBC-MDS/DSCI_522-Age-and-Unemployment-Rates/README.md

 1. Download and login to [docker](https://www.docker.com/get-started)
 2. Download/clone this repo, and locate yourself to the root of where this project is saved.

-3. Create the Docker image pull our image from [docker hub](https://hub.docker.com/r/hfboyce/dsci_522-age-and-unemployment-rates/) with the following command:
+3. Create the Docker image by pulling our image from [docker hub](https://hub.docker.com/r/hfboyce/dsci_522-age-and-unemployment-rates/) with the following command:

 ```
 docker pull hfboyce/dsci_522-age-and-unemployment-rates